What Types of Activities Will My Child Do?

 WORKSHEETS

-My tutoring style is not worksheet-based.
+My teaching style is not worksheet-based.
 Traditional worksheets will be given as occasional homework activities if a student needs extra practice or by parent request.
-Any worksheets given will directly relate to skills practiced during tutoring sessions and will target key areas of need.
+Any worksheets given will directly relate to skills practiced during sessions and will target key areas of need.